Corp-Soft/laravel-fixtures/README.md

 ### Defining a Fixture

-To define a fixture, create a new class by extending CorpSoft\Fixture\ActiveFixture.
+To define a fixture, create a new class by extending `CorpSoft\Fixture\ActiveFixture`.

 The following code defines a fixture about the `User` Illuminate\Database\Eloquent\Model and the corresponding users table.